mudthomas/playlist_maker/README.md

 ## The future

+* End in summarizing splash screen instead of quiet quitting and me not knowing if it failed.
+* Methods returning True on completion instead of void methods.
 * ~~As the opponent scrobbles are saved now, they could be popped if user is leading, saving cycles on later uses.~~ Done
 * Change the hardcoded Sleep times into an adaptive sleep from 429-errors.
 * Add sanity checks. e.g. for values of scrobble target.